 Train in a Top-Ranked Culinary Arts Program

-Westmoreland offers both a degree and a diploma in the Culinary Arts - Non-Apprenticeship Option.
+Westmoreland offers both a degree and a certificate in Culinary Arts.
 As one of the region’s best culinary programs, we have fully equipped state-of-the-art kitchens, knowledgeable professors and a direct line to connections within the industry.